top of page

 I was born in Dundee, Scotland and raised in Kaduna, Nigeria.
 Being a Third Culture Kid I was wired differently and it has given me a unique perspective on life.
 I love learning and I love sharing what I have learnt with others.

 As a natural hand holder I have always wanted people to feel more heard, more understood and to experience more compassion.

-My life's work is to guide people towards their own deepest longings to find the wholeness and contentment that has never been found in the egocentric material world.
+My life's work is to guide people towards wholeness and contentment that is never found in the egocentric material world.

-I have trained with leading experts in Trauma, Shame Resilience, Coaching, and Inner Parenting.
-All the tools I have learnt helped me climb out of my own trauma trenches to find a wholesome and simple life.
-I have facilitated trauma recovery workshops, run online groups, and work one on one with private clients.
+I have learnt from leading experts in Trauma, Shame Resilience, Coaching, and Inner Parenting.
+Everything that helped me climb out of my own trauma trenches I now share with others.
+I have facilitated self-discovery workshops, run online groups, hold space for a regular women's circle, and work one on one with private clients.
 In July 2020, I launched my first online class "From overwhelm to self-acceptance."

-In my practice I advocate for naps and nature, kind 'inner' voices, time for creativity, wholesome food, nourishing relationships and laughter, lots of laughter.
+In my own practice I advocate for naps and nature, kind 'inner' voices, time for creativity, wholesome food, nourishing relationships and laughter, and lots of play and fun.

-I have been married to Simon for 25 years, we have three beautiful grown up children, and live on a Pecan Farm in the Byron Bay Hinterland in Australia.
-In my spare time I walk my dogs Culbin and Archie and drive my vintage volvo "Agatha."
+I have been married to Simon for 25 years, we have three beautiful grown up children, and live on "Magindah", a Pecan Farm in the Byron Bay Hinterland in Australia with pigs, goats, chickens and two dogs Archie and Culbin.

 Taking a Gap year travelling round the world with my children in 2003.

 Earning my Masters of Indigenous Studies at 41.

 Recovering from a serious chronic illness and getting another chance at life.